Ich Bin Ein Green Mobile Phones… No, that is not what John F Kennedy said, but he might have said it if he were here now?

-Today, there is a different kind of wall in society, one that separates us into two separate ecosystems.
-On one side, a world that relies on old ways of production – processes that use and abuse the number of resources the earth holds.
+Today, there is a different kind of wall in society, one that separates us into two separate eco systems.
+On one side, a world that relies on old ways of production – processes that use and abuse the amount of resources the earth holds.
 It’s a place where products generate carbon footprints which are above and beyond what is sustainable for the planet.

 On the other side of the wall, a set of values that promote green ideas, green design, resourceful ideas that enter every part of the business, ideas that are more sustainable and more profitable, yet at the same time production practices that don’t impact and cause environmental damage on the Earth as a whole.

-Put simply, smartphones use up materials and cause environmental damage, mobile phones that are CO2 free create less damage.
+Put simply, normal mobile phones use up materials and cause environmental damage, green mobile phones use less resources and cause less damage.

-But smartphones are the must-have tools of the 21st century.
-With every passing day they increase in their capability, in the last 10 years, they have changed a 1000 fold in what they can do.
-When you look at some of the future designs and what they promise to do within; communication, healthcare, mobile money, learning, entertainment – smartphones are truly improving our lives, changing how we live within the world about us.
+But mobiles are the must have tools of the 21st century.
+With every passing day they increase in their capability, in the last 10 years they have changed a 1000 fold in what they can do.
+When you look at some of the future designs and what they promise to do within; communication, healthcare, mobile money, learning, entertainment – mobile phones are truly improving our lives, changing how we live within the world about us.

-‘Have the smartphone that you want’.
+‘Have the mobile phone that you want’.
 However, choose a green mobile phone one comes with a reduced carbon footprint.
 One that considers the environment within its production and there are 100’s of phones that do this now.
 But what do you look for with so much choice?

 Being able to recycle the handset is central to its ownership; there is no need for it to end up on a landfill site.
 So if it has some recycled plastic in its casing this would be a serious advantage.

-When you power your mobile phone, switch off the charger as soon as the mobile phone is charged this will cut down the devices carbon footprint plus it will preserve the battery and extend its life.
+When you power the phone, switch off the charger as soon as the phone is charged this will cut down the phones carbon footprint plus it will preserve the battery and extend its life.
 So just as JFK described we do have a choice!
 And in those earlier days, that concrete wall that seemed so insurmountable – in time it came down.